-Many people do not have to think about how they breathe.
-However, people with chronic obstructive pulmonary disease (COPD) can often have trouble breathing.
-But there are strategies that can help make breathing easier.1
+People with chronic obstructive pulmonary disease (COPD) often have trouble breathing.
+Fortunately, there are exercises and strategies that can help make breathing easier.1

 COPD causes obstructive airflow from the lungs that gets worse over time.
 In COPD, the lining of the bronchial tubes, which carry air from the air sacs (alveoli) of the lungs, becomes inflamed and narrowed.
-Additionally, the lungs create more mucus, which can further block the airways.2
+In addition, the lungs create more mucus, which can further block the airways.2

-Also, the elastic walls of the air sacs are damaged and destroyed in COPD.
+The elastic walls of the air sacs are damaged and destroyed in COPD as well.
 This causes them to collapse when exhaling.
 This leads to trapped airflow within the lungs, which worsens breathing.2

-Breathing strategies are designed to help people with COPD breathe efficiently and effectively.
+Breathing exercises are designed to help people with COPD breathe more efficiently and effectively.
 They can help clear out the stale air in the lungs and fully engage your breathing muscles.
-Breathing strategies may include pursed-lip breathing or abdominal breathing.1,3
+The 2 breathing exercises that are most beneficial for those with COPD are pursed-lip breathing and abdominal (belly) breathing.1,3,4